iter8-tools/iter8/mkdocs/docs/reference/helmex-schema.md

 # Helmex Schema

-The Helmex schema is described below.
-This schema is intended for applications that are templated using Helm and use Iter8 experiments during releases.
+The Helmex schema for the Helm `values.yaml` file is described below.
+It is intended for applications that are templated using Helm and use Iter8 experiments during releases.
+In addition to the below requirements, an application may impose additional application-specific schema requirements on `values.yaml`.

 ## Top-level fields
 | Field name | Field type         | Description | Required |